 This study will assist in the development of the transit section of the Comprehensive Transportation Plan element of the MTP.
 This study will be conducted over multiple years, and will evaluate, identify and prioritize future transit needs for the region and will be incorporated into the Metropolitan Transportation Plan for the year 2045.
 The study will utilize a needs-based planning process and engage transit stakeholders, including local governments and the public, throughout the study process.
 Specifically, the effort will include a detailed level of analysis of current and future transit system plans and needs, and provides recommendations for a regional decision-making framework to guide future transit policy decisions.
 The plan will identify priorities for transit and ancillary road, pedestrian, and bicycle improvements.
 The planning effort will also explore current demand-response service and make recommendations for improvements to meet demand through 2045.
 Results of the planning effort should be a prioritized set of infrastructure improvements necessary to implement a fully-realized transit vision for the MPO region by 2045.
-PLEASE NOTE -The final scope for the Regional Transit Plan is not completed.
-These items are merely anticipated milestones for the project and are very much subject to change as the project scope evolves.
-We are using a different scope development process for this project and until it is completed and a consultant is under contract these milestones are subject to change.
+Work in FY 2015 will include comprehensive data collection on existing conditions and a narrowed list of corridors for future expanded transit study.